EDDI: Efficient Dynamic Discovery of High-Value Information with Partial VAE: Experiments

 \section{Experiments}

-We evaluate our proposed EDDI framework with various settings.
+Here we evaluate the proposed EDDI framework.
 We first assess the Partial VAE component of EDDI alone on an image inpainting task both qualitatively and quantitatively (Section \ref{sec:inpaint}).
 We compare our proposed two PN-based Partial VAE with the zero-imputing (ZI) VAE \citep{nazabal2018handling}.
-We use 5 recurrent steps for PN setting, and 1 recurrent steps for PNP setting to report, as they provide the best performance (cf. Appendix \ref{sec:app_inpaint}).
-The same applies in the rest of the paper.
-Additionally, we modify ZI VAE to use s mask matrix indicating which variables are currently observed as input.
+Additionally, we modify the ZI VAE to use the mask matrix indicating which variables are currently observed as input.
 We name this method ZI-m VAE.
 We then demonstrate the performance of the entire EDDI framework on datasets from the UCI repository (Section \ref{sec:UCI} ), as well as in two real-life application scenarios: Risk assessment in intensive care (Section \ref{sec:MIMIC}) and public health assessment with national health survey (Section \ref{sec:NHANES}).
-We compare the performance of EDDI, using four different Partial VAE settings, with two baselines.
+We compare the performance of EDDI, using four different Partial VAE settings, with three baseline information acquisition strategies.
 The first baseline is the \emph{random active feature selection strategy (denoted as RAND)} which randomly picks the next variable to observe.
-The second baseline method is the \emph{single best strategy (denoted as SING)} which finds a single global optimal order of picking up variables.
+RAND reflects the strategy used in many real-world applications, such as online surveys.
+The second baseline method is the \emph{single best strategy (denoted as SING)} which finds a single fixed global optimal order of selecting variables.
 This order is then applied to all data points.
-SING uses the objective function as in Equation (\ref{eq:CHAIN2}) to find the optimal ordering by averaging over all the data.
+SING uses the objective function as in Equation (\ref{eq:CHAIN2}) to find the optimal ordering by averaging over all the test data.